Neogoma/stardust-SDK-doc/developer/3_2_provide_image_intrisics.md

 }
 ```

-Now that the basic structure is set for getting the image the next step will be to get the device position !
+Now that the basic structure is set for getting the image the next step will be to get the device position!